kevbrain/apicastsix/doc/overview.md

 ## Deployment options

 You can use APIcast hosted or self-managed, in both cases, it needs connection to the rest of the 3scale API management platform:
-- **<a href="hosted">APIcast hosted</a>**: 3scale hosts the gateway in the cloud.
+- **<a href="https://support.3scale.net/docs/deployment-options/apicast-cloud-gateway">APIcast hosted</a>**: 3scale hosts the gateway in the cloud.
 The API gateway is already deployed for you and it's limited to 50,000 calls per day.
 - **APIcast self-managed**: You can deploy APIcast wherever you want.
 To do so, download the json configuration file from API > Integration > Production or fetch it using the Account management API.
 The self-managed mode is the intended mode of operation for production environments.
 Here are a few recommended options to deploy your API gateway:
-  - <a href="self-managed">Direct deploy</a>: Where the customer needs to deploy a supported version of Nginx/ OpenResty and use the 'GA' tagged release from the [APIcast repository](https://github.com/3scale/apicast/releases).
+  - <a href="https://support.3scale.net/docs/deployment-options/advanced-nginx">Local deploy</a>: Where the customer needs to deploy a supported version of Nginx/ OpenResty and use the 'GA' tagged release from the [APIcast repository](https://github.com/3scale/apicast/releases).
-  - <a href="openshift-guide">OpenShift</a>: Where the customer deploys on a supported version of OpenShift a released and unmodified OpenShift template for APIcast, which will run the official Docker images.
+  - <a href="https://support.3scale.net/guides/infrastructure/docker-openshift">OpenShift</a>: Where the customer deploys on a supported version of OpenShift a released and unmodified OpenShift template for APIcast, which will run the official Docker images.
-  - <a href="docker">Docker</a>: Where the customer runs a dockerized image downloaded from the Red Hat Docker Registry, using a supported version of Docker.
+  - Docker: Where the customer runs a dockerized image downloaded from the Red Hat Docker Registry, using a supported version of Docker.

 ## Environments